jackjt8/ChunkyGuide/docs/setup/plugins.md

 For a description and some examples please see the section on [AI Based Denoising under Advanced Techniques]({{ site.baseurl }}/docs/advanced_techniques/denoising.html#ai-based-denoising--plugins).

+**Compatibility note:** Not comptaible with other Plugins that replace the render manager. ie Denoising Plugin, ChunkyClPlugin, Ambient Occlusion Plugin, and Depth Buffer Plugin.

 [GitHub Repo](https://github.com/leMaik/chunky-denoiser)

 [Releases page](https://github.com/leMaik/chunky-denoiser/releases){: .btn }